tomsclater/marathon-dataset/README.md

 ```

 ## Status
-While we've made significant progress, this project is not yet complete.
+This project is complete.

 The original dataset, boasting 7.5 million records, holds immense potential for deeper insights.

 Stay tuned for further developments!

 ### Note: Explore the code and dive into the cleaned dataset.

 The original dataset promises a broader perspective on ultra marathon events.